rjrahul08/Pizza-Resturant-Clone/README.md

 # Pizza-Resturant-Clone
-This is a clone of a sample Pizza Restaurant webpage from Figma site
+This is a clone of a sample Pizza Restaurant webpage from Figma site using HTML , CSS and Bootstrap